FutureAdLabs/fsm/README.md

 - send

 ### goTo(next: StateName, getState?: (() => S)): boolean
-- "next" must be a string specifying the name of the state you want to navigate to and is required
+- "next" must be a string specifying the name of the state you want to navigate to
 - "getState" is an optional function that you can pass that will return the state when called
 - returns a boolean, which indicates whether it has succeeded in navigating to the specified state